 Wedding DJ Responsibilities

-It is important to first understand what responsibilities a professional DJ should have for your wedding.
+It is essential first to understand what responsibilities a professional DJ should have for your wedding.
 The foremost responsibility, as you might imagine, is to play music at your reception that will keep everyone involved and having a good time.
 However, there is more to this than you might expect.
-In fact, the most common mistake people make when choosing a DJ is to overestimate the ease of playing music that keeps a crowd on the dance floor.
+The most common mistake people make when choosing a DJ is to overestimate the ease of playing music that keeps a crowd on the dance floor.

 For this reason, some couples will decide to have a friend or coworker DJ their wedding reception rather than hire a professional.
-In reality though, nowhere is the difference between a professional DJ and an amateur more apparent than on the dance floor.
-As we will see, just because someone has DJ equipment does not mean that they are skilled or trained on how to properly execute a wedding.
+In reality, though, nowhere is the difference between a professional DJ and an amateur more apparent than on the dance floor.
+As we will see, just because someone has DJ equipment does not mean that they are skilled or trained on how to execute a wedding properly.
 Wedding DJs aren’t club DJs either.
 Wedding DJs have to be able to transition in and out of all types of genres with ease.

 Playing music at a club venue is absolutely nothing like playing music at a wedding reception.

 At a club, most people are around the same age and have similar tastes in music.
 That’s why they’re there!
 This leads the inexperienced DJ to assume that everyone likes the same kind of music as they do.